 - Visits with patients are personalized, which allow physical therapists an opportunity to build rapport with their patients.

 - Physical therapists center their sessions on patient education of their particular illness, injury or chronic condition.
+They have extensive experience with evaluation of problems and encouraging health promoting behaviors.

 - Smoking questionnaires can help physical therapists identify smokers, their level of addiction, and their intention to quit.